nicolasenriquez/Data_Science_Portafolio/README.md

 - [MySQL Course](https://github.com/nicolasenriquez/Data_Science_Portafolio/tree/main/MySQL_Course): In this repository are the notes, examples and projects of the The Ultimate MySQL Bootcamp offered by Udemy.
 - [Clients Churn Classification Project](https://github.com/nicolasenriquez/Data_Science_Portafolio/tree/main/customer_churn_classification): In this repository are the Jupyter Notebooks and Data used to elaborate a customer churn classification project.
 - [Tensorflow2 Course](https://github.com/nicolasenriquez/Data_Science_Portafolio/tree/main/Tensorflow2_Course): In this repository are the notes, examples and projects of the Complete Tensorflow 2 and Keras Deep Learning Bootcamp offered by Udemy.
+- [Financial Analysis Course](https://www.udemy.com/course/ml-and-python-in-finance-real-cases-and-practical-solutions/) In this repository are the notes, examples and projects of the Python & Machine Learning for Financial Analysis offered by Udemy.

 ## In Progress
 - Transfering old projects and repositories into this portafolio.